psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 WAS BROKEN INTO

-by a Number of Armed Men, in Disguise, for the purpose murdering the said Thomas Garton; and that the Armed Men in question, after forcing their way into the said Thomas Garton's House, fired upon the Constable and other Persons therein assembled, and such Armed Men, John Garton (Brother of the said Thomas Garton,) and one of his Men, were wounded in the House, and William Kilby was killed near his own Door:———— His Royal Highness the PRINCE REGENT has caused it to be signified by Lord Sidmouth, His Majesty’s Secretary of State for the Home Department, that for the better apprehending and bringing to Justice the perpetrators of this atrocious
+by a Number of Armed Men, in Disguise, for the purpose murdering the said Thomas Garton; and that the Armed Men in question, after forcing their way into the said Thomas Garton's House, fired upon the Constable and other Persons therein assembled, and such Armed Men, John Garton (Brother of the said Thomas Garton,) and one of his Men, were wounded in the House, and William Kilby was killed near his own Door:———— His Royal Highness the PRINCE REGENT has caused it to be signified by Lord Sidmouth, His Majesty's Secretary of State for the Home Department, that for the better apprehending and bringing to Justice the perpetrators of this atrocious

 OUTRAGE AND MURDER,